 Between 1978 and 2003 Art Glass served well over a hundred (I think the number was about 135) religious congregations, either making new stained glass windows or restoring old ones.
 It also provided stained, beveled, and etched glass for many businesses and residences.
 During those years I often worked alone or with only one to three assistants, though for a while I had as many as eight employees, depending on what was cooking commission-wise and, of course, the vagaries of the economy.
 While I enjoyed the camaraderie of employees (we'd all go out to lunch together on Fridays, my treat), being the worldclass introspective introvert that I've always been, I preferred the contemplative, monastic-like times when it was just me, my hands, the glass, and a vision (that would sometimes attain a modicum of fulfillment).
 I never enjoyed supervising people, or trying to, but the most excruciting part of having employees was the times I had to lay people off because of a business slowdown.
 Having to meet a payroll could be trying at times too.
-But as far as customers went, I was lucky to have wsorked for so many churches and synagogues.
+But as far as customers went, I was lucky to have worked for so many churches and synagogues.
 I don't recall even one of them being late on a payment.
 Can't say the same for some of the restaurants.

 Lots of stained glass repair work over the years

 Near the end of 2003, after twenty-five years, I finally decided I'd had enough of the glass work.
 The one assistant I had that year, Lee Daniels, who was a whiz at beveling, had sometime before decided he would start his own business.
 So happily I didn't have to lay anyone off at the end.
 The idea of finding someone to buy the business never crossed my mind.
 The business was simply me.
-I found it satisfying, even cathartic, to sell off all the tools and equipment, supplies, and six-plus tons of assorted sheet glass that remained and scrap all the tables and benches and such, which I got quite a workout and thrill from doing all by myself, with sledgehammer and saw, enough to fill four 20-cubic-yard dumpsters!
-Then I had the interior freshly painted, returning the building to its pristine condition (actually much better than when I bought it with the new skylights and other updates), then I sold it.
+I found it satisfying, even cathartic, to sell off all the tools and equipment, supplies, and six-plus tons of assorted sheet glass that remained and scrap all the tables and benches and such, which I got quite a workout and thrill from doing myself, with sledgehammer and saw, enough to fill four 20-cubic-yard dumpsters!
+Then I had the interior freshly painted, returning the building to its pristine condition (actually much better than when I bought it with the new skylights and various other updates), then I sold it.

-After retiring, after a quarter century of sporting bandaids on my hands, I would discover digital art, a way to indulge my visually creative urges with nary a cut, plus illustrate my short stories.
+After a quarter century of sporting bandaids on my fingers, I would discover digital art, a way to indulge my visually creative urges with nary a cut, plus illustrate my short stories.
 From 1978 until 2003, I had never used a computer for anything in the business, from design work to google searches.
 It had all been done with paper and pencil (or marking pen), and occasionally calling reference librarian John Parker for the answer to some arcane question.
 Back then the Internet, search engines, and the online experience had yet to become ubiquitous.
-Most of the old photos (taken with film) were lost over the years, but the smattering on this website give a good idea of the varied work.
+Most of the old photos (taken with film) were lost over the years, but those on this website give a good idea of the varied work.
 These photos may even be all that remains of some of the glass, because already several of the restaurants that commissioned it, even some of the churches, are no longer around.

-Speaking of the ephemeral nature of existence and memory, when I did an online search for Captain Boyd (the Norfolk Naval Base's head chaplain who'd been remarkably personable and who looked to me like John Wayne playing a Navy chaplain), all I could find was a brief mention about him (I think) during the Vietnam War.
+Speaking of the ephemeral nature of existence and memory, when I did an online search for Captain Boyd (the Norfolk Naval Base's head chaplain who'd been remarkably personable and who looked and sounde like John Wayne playing a Navy chaplain), all I could find was a brief mention about him (I think) during the Vietnam War.
 Many years ago (I don't remember just when), my wife and I stopped by his old church, and we were saddened to hear that he had died the year before, but I can't find his obituary online.
 And when I searched for Jack Macione, that gnomish but larger-than-life rascal who'd been a lieutentant commander with the Navy Seals, as well as a graduate of the Rhode Island School of Design, only a few brief mentions came up (a bawdy military tale, a Virginia Supreme Court decision, but nothing about his business, Forth Dimension Design and Decor or a subsequent business he started, Mr. Big).
 However, I did find a rather staid death notice from 2004.
-I'd rather think ole "Black Jack" faked his demise and is still out there battling his demons somewhere, maybe running a bar for expat military misfits named Goombahs of the Caribbean.
+I'd rather imagine sly ole "Black Jack" Macione faked his demise and is still out there battling his demons somewhere, maybe running a bar for expat military misfits named Goombahs of the Caribbean.